 Check out the short video (shot by Marci) on Facebook!

-Remember, stay tuned for a follow up blog post (probably next week) about the amazing field trips—and as always you can track all the #MadCon2018 happenings on Twitter.
+Remember, stay tuned to Facebook for a follow-up photo album from the amazing field trips—and as always you can track all the #MadCon2018 happenings on Twitter.

 Tuesday, May 15, 2018